Los Angeles Spinal Injury Lawyers

 - Inability to sustain the same quality of life as before the incident

-This type of catastrophic injury can be life changing, and you will need experts with compassion to help you and your family during this difficult time.
+A spinal cord injury can be life-changing, You will need experts with compassion to help you and your family during this difficult time.
 The Los Angeles law firm of McNicholas & McNicholas, LLP can guide you through the lengthy paperwork and insurance claims, and provide a clear understanding of your rights.
-Contact us today to schedule a free consultation, or call 310.474.1582, and begin putting the pieces of your life back together.
+Contact us today to schedule a free consultation, or call us, and begin putting the pieces of your life back together.